yfz88/hack112demos/README.md

 ## Sound Demo
 The `sound_demo` folder contains the code and resources for the sound demo.
 This demo demonstrates how to play local sounds in CMU Graphics.

-## Sound Demo
+## Pygame Demo
-The `pygame_demo` folder contains the code and resources for the sound demo.
+The `pygame_demo` folder contains the code and resources for the Pygame demo.
 This demo demonstrates several useful features in Pygame.

 ## Font Demo
 TBD